Fire Inspections, Permits, and Fees

 The Town of Knightdale charges a small fee to perform this mandated service based on the building size.
 Fire Final Inspections for certificate of occupancy are charged at $25.00 per hour with a one hour minimum.
 Re-inspections for fire final inspections are charged at the normal re-inspection rate.

-Town of Knightdale Fire Inspection fees can be paid in person at Town Hall (First Floor) or mailed to the address below.
+Town of Knightdale Fire Inspection fees can be paid in person at Town Hall or mailed to the address below.
 You may also call 919-217-2212 to pay by credit card.
 Fire inspection fees will not be accepted in the field by Fire Marshals.

 Town of Knightdale